CGCookie/io_export_blend/README.md

 ## Known issues

+  * Currently breaks for Blender versions less than 2.93.
+Needs a check for Blender version (and disable Asset marking if <2.93)
-Currently, when enabling the *Mark as Asset* option, the text size of menu items in Blender's UI gets much larger.
+  * Currently, when enabling the *Mark as Asset* option, the text size of menu items in Blender's UI gets much larger.
 This is related to [T83896](https://developer.blender.org/T83896) and should [hopefully] be fixed prior to the release of Blender 2.93.

-Also, if you try to export a node that is within an existing node group, this add-on doesn't quite function as expected.
+  * If you try to export a node that is within an existing node group, this add-on doesn't quite function as expected.
 Currently, it clears out just the other nodes within that group, but nothing in the group's parent tree.

 ## Wishlist